 From there, the system will look up potential accounts associated with that email address and recognize if the email falls into 1 of 4 categories (see below).

-1: They have a login account & have already set a password - they just need to login
+1: They have a User Account (i.e. login) and have already set a password - they just need to login

 In this scenario, the user already has a password and has logged in before.
-They just need to type in their password and login.
-Notice that they are also able to reset their password from this screen.
 Their email address will be displayed under Login.
+They just need to type in their password and log in.

 2: The email address entered is not associated with any login accounts

-In this scenario, the user is prompted to check the spelling of their email address or try a different email, or to create a new account.
+In this scenario, the user is prompted to check the spelling of their email address, or try a different email, or create a new account.

 Please remember 2 things:

-You should be looking at the user's Settings tab on the backend to see if an account has been created for them, and if so, using which email address?
+You should be looking at the person's record on the backend, on the Settings tab, to see if a User Account has been created for them, and if so, using which email address?
 Do not look at the user's Details tab for this.
 Learn more about the difference between Professional Contact Email and User Account Email.

 Remember that if they have a record already, the account creation will pick up on their name & company name (or lack of) to connect the login account they're creating with their existing record.

-3: They had a login account created for them by an admin or during data import, but have not yet set a password
+3: They had a User Account (i.e. login) created for them by an admin or during data import, but have not set a password yet

 4: The email address entered is associated with the person's contact email, but their login account email is different